jayacotton/RATFR/README.md

 # RATFR

+I'v added the Supersoft version of RATFOR for CP/M as a cp/m library.
+The output is not compatible with Microsoft fortran.

 RATFOR v 1.05 from linux.
 Runs on CP/M

 Below is the README I found in the source package.